pisqa/cypress-excel-data-driven-demo/README.md

 ## Implementation Notes
+Some interesting aspects of the implementation:
+### Dynamic Test Generation
 We use [SheetJS](https://www.npmjs.com/package/xlsx) to convert the excel test suite to json.
 We code this in a before:run event listener in  [/cypress.config.js](/cypress.config.js).
 Note we enable [experimentalInteractiveRunEvents](https://docs.cypress.io/guides/references/experiments) to permit execution in interactive mode (still experimental as of v12.8).
 Dynamic tests are generated from the the JSON fixture file as described in [Dynamic Tests From Cypress Fixture](https://glebbahmutov.com/blog/dynamic-tests-from-fixture/).
 For example, in [/cypress/e2e/jsoupCss.cy.js](/cypress/e2e/jsoupCss.cy.js):